Slippers for Molly

 Uncle George played, too.
 He was just like a big kid, even though he was a grown-up.
 Once he leapt into the air chasing a balloon and fell down onto the sofa.
 Everyone laughed.
 It was okay to laugh, because he was laughing most of all.

-Next, they played pin-the-tale-on-the-donkey, musical chairs, and hide-the-button.
+Next, they played “pin the tail on the donkey,” musical chairs, and hide-the-button.
 Then, they sat down to try out Molly’s new painting set.

 Finally, it was time for Beth and Sammie to go home.